The first-time homebuyer search combines the ingredients necessary to select good quality neighborhoods for your first home, in one single measure.

 NeighborhoodScout takes the guesswork out of finding the right location for every stage in your life.
 At the first-home stage, you may have recently finished school, or are settling into a career.
 Maybe you’ve found that special someone and are ready to start your lives together.
 Whatever the reason, buying a first home is a daunting step.
 You need the right set of tools to successfully break into the real estate market and find the perfect neighborhood.
 What neighborhood you choose for your first home is key.

-First-time homebuyers should pay attention to three crucial elements that indicate the overall quality of a neighborhood: educated neighbors, above-average rates of home appreciation, and affordability.
+First-time homebuyers should pay attention to three crucial elements that indicate the overall quality of a neighborhood: educated neighbors, a track record of above-average rates of home appreciation, and affordability.
 This is an unbeatable combination to make sure you (and your lender) are making a good choice in a home likely to retain or increase its value, while providing you with a quality place to live.

 On the whole, people with college degrees will earn more in their lifetime than their non-matriculated peers.
 People with degrees have better-paying jobs and can afford to maintain their homes and their local infrastructure.
 They value education and play an active role in their children’s schools, not just for the benefit of their own brainiac children but because they know that good schools equate to better home values.
 Plus, a high proportion of college educated people choosing to live in a neighborhood means others with access to information made an informed choice.
 They chose to live here!

-First-time homebuyers should also seek out locations with above-average home appreciation rates.
+NeighborhoodScout’s first-time homebuyer search also automatically takes into account locations with above-average home appreciation rates.
 Past performance is a good indicator of future performance, even if not a guarantee.
-Look for a history of steady and upward-moving home prices.
-This ensures a sound investment and identifies an opportunity to profit on a home’s future sale.
+Neighborhoods that have a record of steady and upward-moving home prices is a good indicator, when in combination with educational attainment of the adults in the location, that the neighborhood is a good quality one with opportunity for continuing to retain or even increase its value.
+This helps to ensure a sound investment and identifies an opportunity to profit on a home’s future sale.
 Who doesn’t want a good return on investment?
-Said another way, who can afford to save up for a first home, only to see it fall in value?
+Said another way, who can afford to save up for a first home, only to see it fall in value and for you to lose your investment?

-As you look for your first house, remember to think objectively and don’t shy away from the location’s statistics.
+As you look for your first house, remember to think objectively and really look at those neighborhoods that score well on the first-time home buyer search.
+They can reveal so much.
 These data are the DNA that make each neighborhood profile unique, and make it possible for NeighborhoodScout’s first-time homebuyer tool to find the best match for you – all within the price range, and the search area of your choice.